lachlanjc/camplightbulb/CONTRIBUTING.md

 ## Formatting

-In all prose (form labels, text blocks, etc), use rich quotes.
+In all prose (paragraphs, headings, page descriptions, etc), use rich quotes.

 For code formatting, we use [Prettier](https://prettier.io) with options.
 Before committing, run `yarn run fmt` and you’re good to go.